-Lawson were motorcycles produced from 1900 to 1901, and built by the Crypto works.
+Lawson tricars were produced from 1900 to 1901, and built by the Crypto works.

-In 1901, another machine was shown.
-This had its engine on one side of the front fork and the flywheel on the other, but was not successful.
+In 1901, another machine was presented which had the engine on one side of the front fork and the flywheel on the other.

 If you have further information or a query related to this page, please contact us